 3. ACCOUNTABILITY FOR ONWARD TRANSFER.
 To transfer personal information to a third party acting as a controller, we comply with the Notice and Choice Principles.
 We enter into a contract with the third-party controller that provides that such data may only be processed for limited and specified purposes consistent with the consent provided by you and that the recipient will provide the same level of protection as the Principles.

 4. SECURITY.
-We have in place reasonable and appropriate measures to protect the Personal Information from loss, misuse and unauthorized access, disclosure, alteration and destruction, taking into due account the risks involved in the processing and the nature of the personal data.
+We have in place reasonable and appropriate measures to protect the personal information from loss, misuse and unauthorized access, disclosure, alteration and destruction, taking into due account the risks involved in the processing and the nature of the personal information.

 5. DATA INTEGRITY AND PURPOSE LIMITATION.
-Our processing of Personal Information is limited to the information that is relevant for the purposes of processing.
-We do not process Personal Information in a way that is incompatible with the purposes for which it has been collected or subsequently authorized by you.
-To the extent necessary for those purposes, we take reasonable steps to ensure that personal data is reliable for its intended use, accurate, complete, and current.
+Our processing of personal information is limited to the information that is relevant for the purposes of processing.
+We do not process personal information in a way that is incompatible with the purposes for which it has been collected or subsequently authorized by you.
+To the extent necessary for those purposes, we take reasonable steps to ensure that personal information is reliable for its intended use, accurate, complete, and current.
 We will adhere to the Principles for as long as it retains such information.